 Have you or someone you love sustained injuries in a car accident that you feel were the result of a faulty tire or negligent third-party?
-At the Georgia Injury Attorney Group, we can review your claim and help you to determine if you have a valid case.
+At Attorney Group for Georgia, we can review your claim and help you to determine if you have a valid case.

 Importance of Performing Regular Tire Checks

 It is important to check your tires for any visual defects to ensure that they are optimally functioning at all times.
 However, tires can fail without warning due to a manufacturing error or another third-party factor.
 A tire is constructed in a layer; it is the outermost layer that is called into question as it may separate from the layers underneath and cause a decrease in air pressure or a complete blowout, causing the driver to spin out and lose control over the vehicle.
 It is these defects that often lead to Georgia tire recalls.

 In Georgia, a Channel 2 Action News report launched an investigation and found that millions of units that had been involved in tire recalls had never actually been recovered and that these tires could potentially still be on the road today.
 In fact, records show that 596,000 tires were recalled by Continental Tire, but the company recovered fewer than 275,000 units.
 According to the report, in the last 10 years, fewer than one million tires were recalled out of 4.5 million total products.
 Some experts maintain that some of these tires are spares and “out of sight, out of mind.”